 Extra day for climbing if incase of bad weather or health issues.

 Today walk down to Leddar then continues into a quite distinct alpine area.
 Crossing the Jarsang Khola we climb to a small grassy valley and level trail passing a landslide area.
 Then we reach at Thorong Phedi.
 Overnight in Lodge.

 Early morning transfer to bus park for your journey back to Kathmandu which will take 6-7 hrs.
 Then transfer to the hotel in Kathmandu.

-Today we will transfet you to the Kathmandu international airport for your departure flight back to home.
+Transfer to the Kathmandu airport and departure back to home.